Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/TetR-aptamer.md

 <p class="blowheader_box">Similar compound</p>
-<p>We used the <a href="http://ekhidna2.biocenter.helsinki.fi/dali/#:~:text=The%20Dali%20server%20is%20a%20network%20service%20for%20comparing%20protein" target="_blank" style="color:#520049; text-decoration: underline;"><b>Dail server website</b></a> to compare the structural similarities of ligand proteins, and chose the top 10 in terms of similarity for presentation.
-The Dali server is a network service for comparing protein structures in 3D.
-Dali compares them against those in the Protein Data Bank (PDB).
-Z-score is a standard score that is converted from an original score.
-The list of neighbours is sorted by Z-score.
-Similarities with a Z-score lower than 2 are spurious.
-RMSD(Root Mean Square Deviation) value is used to measure the degree to which atoms deviate from the alignment position.</p>
+<p>We used the <a href="http://ekhidna2.biocenter.helsinki.fi/dali/#:~:text=The%20Dali%20server%20is%20a%20network%20service%20for%20comparing%20protein" target="_blank" style="color:#520049; text-decoration: underline;"><b>Dail server website</b></a> to compare the structural similarities of ligand proteins, and chose the top 10 in terms of similarity for presentation</p>

 <p class="dot-paragraph"><a href="http://ekhidna2.biocenter.helsinki.fi/dali/#:~:text=The%20Dali%20server%20is%20a%20network%20service%20for%20comparing%20protein" target="_blank" style="color:#520049; text-decoration: underline;"><b>Dail server website</b></a>: a network service for comparing protein structures in 3D.
 Dali compares them against those in the <a href="https://www.rcsb.org/" target="_blank" style="color:#520049; text-decoration: underline;"><b>Protein Data Bank</b></a> (PDB).</p>
 <p class="dot-paragraph"><b><a href="https://en.wikipedia.org/wiki/Standard_score" target="_blank" style="color:#520049; text-decoration: underline;"><b>Z-score</b></a>:</b> a standard score that is converted from an original score.
 The list of neighbours is sorted by Z-score.
 Similarities with a Z-score lower than 2 are spurious.</p>